 Where to Stay for the Gion Matsuri

 If you’re staying in Kyoto, stay wherever you can find an available room you can afford!
-Search sites like Agoda and Hotels, and book as far ahead as you can.
+Search sites like Hotels Combined, and book as far ahead as you can.
 Demand is through the roof and prices rise accordingly – even the love hotels can bump their prices up to crazy levels (like 200 dollars) and still fill up completely.
 The best area to stay is obviously somewhere near Gion, if you can find something – search hotels near Gion.
-The Kyoto Station area isn’t so close to the festival but has a lot of accommodation options, search here.
+The Kyoto Station area isn’t so close to the festival but has a lot of accommodation options, search here

 A workable alternative is to stay in Osaka and hop to Kyoto on the train.
 From Umeda you can ride the Hankyu Line to Kyoto – for yoiyama the Hankyu line’s Karasuma station (the penultimate stop) is perfectly placed and definitely the best route.
 For the main parade Kawaramachi Station is directly under the intersection where the boko make their first turn.
 However, be warned that the Hankyu Line is insanely packed on the morning of the parade, and the stations equally so.
 A more comfortable alternative is to head up to Kyoto on the Keihan Line, getting off at Gion-Shijo from where you just cross Shijo Bridge to reach that first intersection.